anshul1204/anshul1204-langgraph-mat496/README.md

 What I Learned: I learned how sub-graphs let us put smaller workflows inside a bigger workflow, kind of like “mini-graphs” inside the main one.
 It helped me understand how complex tasks can be broken into modules that are easier to manage.
 I also learned how input passes into the sub-graph and how the output comes back to the parent graph.
 I also got to know how sub-graphs make the code cleaner when the workflow has repeated or grouped logic.

-Changes in Code: I created a separate sub-graph using its own builder and state logic, and added a final output node to complete it.
-Then I compiled that sub-graph and plugged it into the main graph as a regular node so the parent could call it.
-I connected the edges so the main graph flows into this sub-graph node and then continues with whatever state the sub-graph returns.
-I also added a small helper function to prepare or filter the input before sending it into the sub-graph, just to make sure it only receives the fields it actually needs.
+Changes in Code: I made a separate sub-graph with its own builder and output node, then compiled it and plugged it inside the main graph like a normal node.
+I connected the edges so the main graph flows into this sub-graph and continues with whatever it returns.
+I also added a tiny helper function to clean up the input before sending it in, just so the sub-graph only gets what it needs.

 [View Notebook](https://github.com/anshul1204/anshul1204-langgraph-mat496/blob/main/module-4/sub-graph.ipynb)